 What is peak bloom?
 Peak bloom represents an ideal time to visit the garden and see many different peonies in bloom.
 Bloom season estimate in any given year is a staff "best guess" and will be updated as spring progresses.
 Difficult to predict exactly when the peonies will bloom.
 They choose their own schedule!

 The Peony Garden peak bloom time usually begins in late May to early June.
 This is when a majority of the herbaceous peonies burst into an intense display that usually lasts about two weeks.

-- Peak bloom may arrive more than 10 days early if unusually warm weather "pushes" the garden, or it can be delayed if we have a week of cool days and nights.
+- Peak bloom may arrive more than 10 days early if unusually warm weather "pushes" the garden, or it can be delayed if we have an extra week or more of cool days and nights.
 The duration of peak bloom depends on the weather, too.
 Hot dry winds take the garden down days too early for us; calm cool days can extend the peak season by nearly a week.

 - The Peony Garden is always into its post-bloom summer growing season by the Summer Solstice.